bbc/lrud/docs/usage.md

 ---

 Several functions can also be given as registration options to a node.
 These functions will be called at specific state change points for the node.
+See our [Process Lifecycles doc](./process-lifecycles.md) for further details on the "lifecycle" of a move event in LRUD.

 ### `onFocus`